Dolphin 15 Senior

-The Dolphin 15 Senior, sometimes referred to as just the Dolphin Senior, is an American sailing dinghy that was designed by brothers Glenn Corcoran and Murray Corcoran and first built in 1964.
+The Dolphin 15 Senior, sometimes referred to as just the Dolphin Senior, is an American sailing dinghy that was designed by brothers Glenn Corcorran and Murray Corcorran and first built in 1964.

 Production

 The design was built by Silverline Boats in Moorhead, Minnesota, United States, until 1980 when the company closed.
 Production was then assumed by the Dolphin Sailboat Company of Independence, Missouri from 1981 to 1985 when it ceased business.
 The boat design is now out of production.

 Design

 The Dolphin 15 Senior is a recreational sailboat, built predominantly of fiberglass.
 It has a lateen rig, a spooned, raked stem, a vertical transom, a rounded, transom-hung rudder controlled by a tiller and a retractable fiberglass daggerboard.
 The rudder is fiberglass, with an aluminum head.
 The boat displaces 170 lb.

 The boat has a draft of 1.54 ft with the daggerboard extended and 3 in with it retracted, allowing beaching or ground transportation on a trailer or car roof rack.

 For sailing the design has hiking bars, a high freeboard and a molded splashguard in front of the mast.
 It has a small, square, open stowage compartment molded into the hull, just aft of the mast.

 The design has a Portsmouth Yardstick racing average handicap of 106.2 and is normally raced by one sailor.